NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/three-pillared-yang-na.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "three-pillared-yang-na"
 aliases: "Three-Pillared Yang Na"
 source: "Pathfinder Lost Omens Rival Academies"
 pg: ""
-rarity: ""
+rarity: "Rare"
 trait01: "divine"
 trait02: "invested"
 trait03: "tattoo"
-trait04: "rare"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 4
 weight:
 value: "80"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
 description: "This tattoo represents an abstract tree whose trunk is made up of three lines of Tang text.
 Applied in a ritual involving jasmine, turmeric, and a blossom from a yang na tree, the tattoo provides three blessings.
-The first blessing keeps your mind still during negotiations, granting a +1 item bonus to Diplomacy checks.  **Activate—Second Blessing** `pf2:1` (concentrate, detection)  * * *  **Effect** You learn the direction of the yang na tree that gave the blossom used in creating your tattoo.
-Most such trees are in Tang Mai, far to the west of the Inner Sea.  * * *  **Activate**—**Third Blessing** `pf2:r` (concentrate)  **Trigger** You take spirit damage  * * *  **Effect** You gain resistance 3 against that spirit damage."
+The first blessing keeps your mind still during negotiations, granting a +1 item bonus to Diplomacy checks.\
+  \  **Activate—Second Blessing** `pf2:1` (concentrate, detection)  * * *  **Effect**
+  You learn the direction of the yang na tree that gave the blossom used in creating your tattoo.
+Most such trees are in Tang Mai, far to the west of the Inner Sea.\
+  \  * * *  **Activate**—**Third Blessing** `pf2:r` (concentrate)  **Trigger** You
+  take spirit damage  * * *  **Effect** You gain resistance 3 against that spirit damage."
 powerTitle1:
 actionEconomy1:
 type1: